JuliaEcosystem/PackageAnalyzer.jl/docs/src/index.md

-If the package repository is hosted on GitHub and you can use [GitHub authentication](@ref), the list of contributors is added to the `contributors` field of the `Package` object.
+If the package repository is hosted on GitHub and you can use [GitHub authentication](@ref), the list of contributors is added to the `contributors` field of the `PackageV1` object.
 This is a table which includes the GitHub username ("login") and the GitHub ID ("id") for contributors identified as GitHub "users", and the "name" for contributors identified as "Anonymous" contributors, as well as the number of contributions provided by that user to the repository.
 This is the data returned from the GitHub API, and there may be people for which